aivarson/pov_4_splunk_cloud/README.md

 This app is a self service installable Splunk Cloud app.
 Follow the instructions in our documentation to install the app in your Splunk Cloud instance.
 [Splunk Cloud private app install documentation](https://docs.splunk.com/Documentation/SplunkCloud/latest/DevApp/Deployingtheapp#Upload_the_private_app_to_Splunk_Cloud)

+(optional) - Configure alerts in app to send to email.
+Alerts are included in the KPIs for the POV Progress Dashboard.
+However, if you want them to come to your email you can configure this like you would any other alert.

 ## Dashboards References